vincenttommi/phase-1-review-conditionals/README.md

 the `if` returns a falsey value, we want the `else` code block to run **no matter what**.
 This means that exactly one of the code blocks will _always_ run.

-#### Ternary operator
+#### Ternary Expressions

-Recall that this is the exact situation where we can use the ternary operator.
+Recall that this is the exact situation where we can use a ternary expression.
-Here's what the code above would look like using a ternary:
+Here's what the code above would look like using the ternary operator:

 ```js
 const age = 26;